 The Australian Government matches the levy contributions up to a limit of 0.5 per cent of the three-year rolling average of the gross value of production of the 25 leviable crops.

 Other sources, including interest, royalties, and grants, contribute a smaller proportion of our income.

 Our Minister and department

-We are accountable to the Australian Parliament through the Minister for Agriculture, Drought and Emergency Management.
+We are accountable to the Australian Parliament through the Minister for Agriculture and Northern Australia.
 The portfolio Minister is the Hon David Littleproud MP.